 Triumph Group Earnings Preview

-After beating estimates last quarter by $0.15, Triumph Group (NYS: TGI) has set the standard for itself.
-The company will unveil its latest earnings on Monday.
-Triumph Group designs, engineers, manufactures, and sells products for the aviation and aerospace industries.
+Triumph Group (NYS: TGI) beat estimates by $0.11 last quarter and investors are hoping it can beat them again.
+The company will unveil its latest earnings on Monday, Jan.
+30. Triumph Group designs, engineers, manufactures and sells products for the aviation and aerospace industries.

 What analysts say:

 - Buy, sell, or hold?: Analysts are very bullish on this stock, unanimously backing it as a buy.
 Analysts like Triumph Group better than competitor Spirit AeroSystems Holdings overall.
-Eleven out of 18 analysts rate Spirit AeroSystems Holdings a buy compared to 11 of 11 for Triumph Group.
+Fifteen out of 21 analysts rate Spirit AeroSystems Holdings a buy compared to 12 of 12 for Triumph Group.
 Analysts still rate the stock a moderate buy, but they are a bit more wary about it compared to three months ago.

-- Revenue forecasts: On average, analysts predict $840.5 million in revenue this quarter.
-That would represent a rise of 9.3% from the year-ago quarter.
+- Revenue Forecasts: On average, analysts predict $834 million in revenue this quarter.
+That would represent a rise of 2.9% from the year-ago quarter.

-- Wall Street earnings expectations: The average analyst estimate is earnings of $1.04 per share.
-Estimates range from $0.97 to $1.08.
+- Wall Street Earnings Expectations: The average analyst estimate is earnings of $1.13 per share.
+Estimates range from $1.04 to $1.30.

 What our community says:

-CAPS All-Stars are solidly behind the stock with 95.9% granting it an outperform rating.
-The community at large agrees with the All-Stars with 96.6% assigning it a rating of outperform.
-Fools are keen on Triumph Group, though the message boards have been quiet lately with only 68 posts in the past 30 days.
-Despite the majority sentiment in favor of Triumph Group, the stock has a middling CAPS rating of three out of five stars.
+CAPS All-Stars are strongly supporting the stock, with 98.6% granting it an "outperform" rating.
+The greater community backs the All-Stars, as 96.5% give it a rating of "outperform."
+Fools are keen on Triumph Group, though the message boards have been quiet lately with only 71 posts in the past 30 days.
+Even with a robust four out of five stars, Triumph Group's CAPS rating falls a little short of the community's upbeat outlook.